Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-There are not many mid-sized cities in Spain, and probably even in all of Europe, that can offer the variety and diversity that San Sebastián serves up to its visitors (and residents!).
+There are not many mid-sized cities in Spain, and probably even in all of Europe, that can offer the variety and diversity that San Sebastián serves up to its visitors (and residents).
+I live here, so I should know!

 While the city has only 190,000 inhabitants, this is a place with a lot of history and it lies at the crossroads of two countries (Spain and France), and within the heart of the Basque Region, which you might also call its own country.
 This means that the city, like its people, language, and culture, is varied.

 This is simply a marvelous town, known globally for its cuisine, its sea-oriented lifestyle, its Belle Epoque architecture, and its close relationship with nature.
-And depending on where you choose to stay during your visit here, you’ll be able to experience all of these features to varying degrees of intensity.
+And depending on where you choose to stay during your visit here, you’ll be able to experience all of these features to varying degrees.

 And while each neighborhood is different, I think it’s worth noting that the city itself is quite compact and is extremely walkable, meaning that no matter where you book your accommodation, you’ll never be far away from other areas of interest.

-So just pick the neighborhood that has the atmosphere that you’re after, and don’t worry so much about its location: you can always quickly get to wherever else you want to go.
+So, just pick the neighborhood that has the atmosphere that you’re after, and don’t worry so much about its location: you'll be able to quickly get to wherever else you want to go no matter what.

 Table of Contents